abuech2s/nmeasim/Readme.md

 ```

 If `radar` is active, `gps` will be automatically activated as well (the active-flag of `gps` will be ignored.).
 The simulator will check every `15s`, if this file is modified (based on MD5 hash).
-In case of changes, the configuration is reloaded automatically.
+In case of changes, the configuration file is reloaded automatically.

+The variable `nroftrack` of `gps` will always be ignored.
+We expect, that we produce just GPS data for one object.

+## Changelog

 ## CopyRight